qxvz/Exodus-Nuker-V2.0.1/README.md

 We do not include malicious code against the user.
 Bypasses Discord rate-limit by sending a mass spam first, and then continuing to not go over the rate-limit.

-### It would help me with my project if you would star this, thank you for reading.
+### It would be appreciated if you would star this as it would help me